-The Compensation Committee reviews compensation paid to management and recommends to the board of directors appropriate executive compensation.
+The Compensation Committee reviews compensation paid to management and recommends to the Board of Directors appropriate executive and director compensation.
 Ms. MacMahon and Messrs.
 Burke and Love serve as members of the Compensation Committee and are not employed by the Company.

-BASED UPON THE RECOMMENDATION OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE, THE BOARD HAS NOMINATED THE ABOVE-REFERENCED DIRECTOR FOR ELECTION BY THE STOCKHOLDERS AND RECOMMENDS A VOTE "FOR" SUCH ELECTION.
-THE ELECTION OF THIS DIRECTOR REQUIRES A PLURALITY OF THE VOTES OF THE SHARES OF COMMON STOCK PRESENT IN PERSON OR REPRESENTED BY PROXY AT THE ANNUAL MEETING.
+BASED UPON THE RECOMMENDATION OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE, THE BOARD HAS NOMINATED THE ABOVE-REFERENCED DIRECTORS FOR ELECTION BY THE STOCKHOLDERS AND RECOMMENDS A VOTE "FOR" SUCH ELECTIONS.
+THE ELECTION OF THESE DIRECTORS REQUIRES A PLURALITY OF THE VOTES OF THE SHARES OF COMMON STOCK PRESENT IN PERSON OR REPRESENTED BY PROXY AT THE ANNUAL MEETING.